Flexible Bayesian Nonlinear Model Configuration: Applications

 \paragraph{Comparison with symbolic regression} We used the same data to identify the underlying mathematical expression using the \texttt{SymbolicRegressor} routine within the Python library \texttt{gplearn} (\url{https://gplearn.readthedocs.io/en/stable/}).
 We were not able to obtain reasonable results using a set of generative functions similar to the sets $\mathcal{G}_1$ and $\mathcal{G}_2$ used for BGNLM.
 We, therefore, reduced the set of generative functions to 'add', 'sub', 'mul', 'div' and $x^{1/3}$ (note that the 'add' and 'sub' functions are included in the projection transformation in BGNLM, the 'del' function was included in neither $\mathcal{G}_1$ nor $\mathcal{G}_2$ but removing this function gave worse results using the \texttt{SymbolicRegressor} routine).
 Even with this reduced set of functions, symbolic regression was not able to give meaningful models when using all input variables.
-Therefore we also reduced the set of input variables and present the results for two subsets, $\bm x_1=(x_3,x_6,x_7,x_9)$ corresponding to \emph{PeriodDays}, \emph{HostStarMassSlrMass}, \emph{HostStarRadiusSlrRad} and \emph{HostStarTempK} and $\bm x_2=(x_3,x_5,x_6,x_7,x_8,x_9)$, which includes \emph{Eccentricity} and \emph{HostStarMetallicity}.
-The results are based on 50 generations with a population size of $40\,000$.
+Therefore, we also reduced the set of input variables and present the results for two subsets, $\bm x_1=(x_3,x_6,x_7,x_9)$ corresponding to \emph{PeriodDays}, \emph{HostStarMassSlrMass}, \emph{HostStarRadiusSlrRad} and \emph{HostStarTempK} and $\bm x_2=(x_3,x_5,x_6,x_7,x_8,x_9)$, which additionally includes \emph{Eccentricity} and \emph{HostStarMetallicity}.
+The results are based on 50 generations with a population size of $40\,000$ within the genetic programming routine this method is based on.

 Symbolic regression results in only one feature as output, and, for that reason, it always holds that FDR=FP=1-Pow.
 The parallel versions of BGNLM perform much better on all measures provided, although a much wider range of functions and input variables was considered.
 Whenever \texttt{SymbolicRegressor} finds a model that we considered as true positive, it was always the actual target feature $\left(P^2 M_h\right)^{1/3}$ and never one of the two correlated features $\left(P^2 R_h \right)^{1/3}$ or $\left(P^2 T_h \right)^{1/3}$.
-While BGNLM automatically gives uncertainty measures with respect to features/expressions to be included, the \texttt{SymbolicRegressor} needs to be run several times in order to obtain similar uncertainty measures.
+While BGNLM automatically gives uncertainty measures for features/expressions to be included, the \texttt{SymbolicRegressor} needs to be run several times in order to obtain similar uncertainty measures.
 The runtime for the \texttt{SymbolicRegressor} with 100 repeats was comparable (somewhat larger than) BGNLM for this example.